Rules & Regulations

 Teams are grouped by age and weight at the 8U, 9U and 10U (with a Red Stripe Rule) and age groups 11U, 12U and 13U (NO Red Stripe Rule) will be unlimited, as our MAIN focus is player development and SAFETY.

 *This league is not affiliated in any way with AA, HB, or MM Youth Football

 The games will be played on a field at an indoor facility.
 The surface is approximately 165 feet long by 80 feet wide.

-*this ensures that your child/player can play the same age group as he did in the Fall.
+*this ensures that each player can play in the same age group as they did in the FALL 2019 season.